A Maxwell Fish-Eye Lens in a Bose-Einstein Condensate: Concluding Remarks

 By establishing the correspondence between light rays in an optical MFEL and the trajectories of phonons in a quasi-2D BEC, we determined the required density profile and corresponding trapping potential such that phonons traveling through the BEC simulate photons traveling through a MFEL with a mirror placed at its edge.
 We experimentally and numerically verified this by studying the point-to-point focusing dynamics of an initial perturbation in the condensate.
 Despite real-world imperfections (thermal noise, finite healing length, DMD resolution, etc.) that reduce the focusing fidelity relative to the idealized theory, we still observe a clear focusing signal in the experiment at the analytically predicted focusing time.

-Our work not only adds a new experimental realization of a MFEL to the list of those realized before, but also provides a physical framework for the possibility of realizing perfect imaging in analogue systems of ultracold atoms.
+Our work not only adds a new experimental realization of a MFEL, but also makes the wave dynamics in a MFEL observable in real time.
 It would also be interesting to explore the MFEL mode structure and the possibility of creating other types of effective lenses; the procedure we follow can in principle be followed to simulate other perfect focusing instruments with different applications, e.g., the Lüneberg lens, Eaton lens, or generalized MFELs \cite{Tyc_2011,Eskandari_2019,Xu_2019,Yin_2020}.
 An alternative question is whether it is possible to engineer effective curved geometries for vortices or vortex dipoles, rather than for phonons.
 The connection between the motion of vortex dipoles, refractive indices, and curved geometries has been studied before in related contexts \cite{Cawte_2019,Bereta_2021,Caracanhas_2022}.
-Finally, in analogy to the high fidelity coupling of separated quantum emitters in a MFEL \cite{Diekmann_2024,Perczel_2018}, impurity atoms in the BEC located at antipodal points will experience strong interactions in the form of long-range phonon-mediated potentials.
+Finally, in analogy to the high fidelity coupling of separated quantum emitters in a MFEL \cite{Diekmann_2024,Perczel_2018}, we anticipate that impurity atoms in the BEC located at antipodal points will experience strong interactions in the form of long-range phonon-mediated potentials.
+Whereas impurity atoms in 3D uniform BECs (and superfluids more generally) exchange virtual excitations that lead to an exponentially decaying Yukawa-type interaction \cite{Bijlsma00,Naidon2018,Drescher23}, by contrast we expect oscillating impurities in a MFEL to have essentially infinite range interactions with partner impurities located at antipodal points.